itsPG/os_hw3/README.md

 ## B. Memory layout of a process

-A typical memory representation of C program consists 5 sections.
+A typical memory layout of a Linux process consists of 5 sections.

 >Higher Memory address